oktaytuncay/Kubernetes/kubernetes.md

 We must then restart the kube-apiserver for these options to take effect.

-If we setup our cluster using the cluster using the kubeadm tool, then we must modify the kube-apiserver pod defifinition file.
-The tool automatically restart the kube-apiserver once we update the file.
+If we set up our cluster using the kubeadm tool, then we must modify the kube-apiserver pod definition file.
+The tool automatically restarts the kube-apiserver once we update the file.
 The kubeadm tool automatically The kube-apiserver is running as a Docker container on our master node and the location of the file is `/etc/kubernetes/manifests/kube-apiserver.yaml`/

 ```properties
 apiVersion: v1